The cheapest Tesla is even cheaper for 2021, while the most expensive Tesla gets even pricier.

-Tesla has a decidedly different business plan than other automakers with regard to sales.
-It sells its cars directly – you can order one via the company’s website or at any of its galleries and company-owned showrooms.
+Unlike other automakers, Tesla sells its vehicles directly to consumers – you can order one via the company’s website or at any of its galleries and company-owned showrooms.
 That might allow the company to save some cash on logistics, with some cost savings passed on to the customer.

-Unfortunately for Tesla buyers, the company's one-time federal tax credit granted to EV buyers expired at the end of 2019.
+Unfortunately for Tesla buyers, the company's federal tax credit granted to EV buyers expired at the end of 2019.
 Here’s what you’ll have to pay to get behind the wheel of all present and future Tesla models, including the Model S, Model X, Model 3, and Model Y, as well as the upcoming Cybertruck and Semi and the future Roadster.
 That said, be aware that the company tweaks its pricing from time to time.

 Though Tesla wasn’t the first automaker to build an electric car, it did something no other company could achieve – it made them cool.
 Fronted by renegade founder and CEO Elon Musk, the company burst onto the scene with its first electric car, the Roadster, for the 2008 model year.
 Essentially an electrified version of the Lotus Elise, it delivered uncanny performance to go along with its low-slung exotic-car styling, and what then seemed like an improbable 220-mile range on a charge.